 Q: How does parentification show up in my career and leadership style?

-A: Parentification trains you to scan for what others need and deliver it before they ask — which makes you exceptionally good at certain kinds of leadership and catastrophically bad at receiving support.
-Research shows that 67% of parentified adults gravitate toward caretaking professions or leadership roles that replicate the dynamic they know best: being the person everyone depends on.
-In my practice, I see driven women who are extraordinary at managing crises, reading rooms, and anticipating problems — all skills that were forged in a childhood where survival required them.
+A: Parentification trains you to scan for what others need and deliver it before they ask.
+Which makes you exceptionally good at certain kinds of leadership and catastrophically bad at receiving support.
+In my work with clients, I consistently see driven women who were parentified children gravitating toward caretaking roles.
+Both in their professions and in their relationships.
+In my practice, I see driven women who are extraordinary at managing crises, reading rooms, and anticipating problems.
+All skills that were forged in a childhood where survival required them.
 The cost shows up in chronic exhaustion, difficulty delegating, and a deep sense that if they stop holding everything together, everything will fall apart.

 Q: Can parentification happen even in families that look functional from the outside?